microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-5. Once connected Microchip Bluetooth app identifies all the services and characteristics supported by the RN487x.
+5. Once connected, the Microchip Bluetooth app identifies all the services and characteristics supported by the RN487x.

     <br />